Flat feet (fallen arches)

 - wearing more supportive shoes

-- check that the shoe matches the natural shape of your foot
+- Make sure the shoes match the natural shape of your feet.

-- allow 1cm of room between the end of your longest toe and the end of the shoe
+- Leave a little space between the end of your longest toe and the end of the shoe.

-- ensure your shoes suit the activity you’ll be doing in them.
+- Look for shoes that suit the activity you'll be doing.

 Untreated flat feet can lead to problems with your: